taskforcesh/bullmq/docs/gitbook/guide/flows/get-flow-tree.md

 ```

 {% hint style="info" %}
-Each children may have a job property and in case they have children as well, they would have children property
+Each _child_ may have a job property and in case they have children as well, they would have children property
 {% endhint %}

 You would also may need a way to limit that information if you have many children for one of the job nodes.